BSRV1987/CDW/README.md

 # CDW
-Sample Repository for data modelling , orchestration using Airflow and environment spun up in Docker.
+Sample Repository for data modelling , orchestrated using Airflow and environment spun up in Docker.

 # Tables Created